akashgoel92/knife-depsolver/README.md

 knife depsolver --expanded-run-list expanded-run-list-2017-05-01-18.52.40-387d90499514747792a805213c30be13d830d31f.txt --universe my-org-universe-2017-05-01-18.52.40-1c8e59e23530b1e1a8e0b3b3cc5236a29c84e469.txt --env-constraints production-environment-2017-05-01-18.52.40-5f5843d819ecb0b174f308d76d4336bb7bbfacbf.txt
 ```

-Now it is easy to modify the environment cookbook version constraints or the cookbook universe input files to see the impact on the depsolver.
+This makes it easy to modify the input files to see the impact on the depsolver.

 #### --timeout